 Participants will engage in a holistic ecological analysis of nematode communities and their interactions with other soil organisms.
 The goal is to assess changes in plant parasitic nematode populations resulting from environmental stimuli and agroecological practices, better predict development of suppressive soils as a component of soil health.

 The use of cover crops produces numerous effects on the soil community.
 Nematode suppressive cover crops also impact soil fertility, non-target organisms, and interactions with weed and arthropod pests.
 Effects of cover crops on the nematode community will be assessed in field experiments (HI, IL, MI, WV, USDA-TN).
 Soil quality aspects will also be assessed in some of these trials (HI, IL, MI).
+Chemical, physical, and biological soil quality indicators will be measured.
+Examples of the chemical parameters to be measured are electrical conductivity, pH, nitrates.
+Some examples of physical indicators of soil quality to be measured are soil slaking, bulk density, aggregate stability, and infiltration.
+Finally, examples of biological indicators to be measured are nematode community structure, particulate organic matter, and soil respiration.

 Soil amendments such as manure or compost increase soil microbial activity, resulting in a cascade of population changes through the soil food web that may suppress plant-parasitic nematodes.
 Soil food web responses to these amendments will be assessed in studies with organic grains (IL, MI, WV); and with vegetables (HI, VT).
 Nematode community analyses will be employed as indicators of soil health.

-Nematode communities will be characterized in commercial hemp fields (TN), and in turfgrasses where effects of nematicides on non-target nematodes will be examined (FL).
+Nematode communities will be characterized in commercial hemp fields (TN) and in turfgrasses where effects of nematicides on non-target nematodes will be examined (FL).
 Impacts of Anaerobic Soil Disinfestation on nematode communities will be evaluated in organic farms and orchards (VT).
 Interactions with other pathogens, for example, Xylaria in soybean (TN) and soilborne fungi in vegetables (VT), will also be evaluated.

 A combination of the soil food web model (Ferris et al., 2001), and the fertilizer use efficiency model (Melakeberhan and Avandano, 2008), will be applied to identify sustainable outcomes.
 We hope to identify parameters of soil conditions related to location-specific and/or broad approaches to nematode communities and soil health objectives (Melakeberhan et al., 2018).

 A number of these long-term studies (HI, IL, MI, VT, WV) will be carried out in organic farming systems, either on commercial farms or at experiment farms.
 Organic farming systems provide ideal locations to assess impacts of farming practices on nematode communities as organic growers avoid use of disruptive pesticides and focus on developing the soil community as an intrinsic component of their pest management approaches.
-Understanding the effects of farming practices on nematode predators and biocontrol agents, and the extent to which they contribute to nematode-suppressive soils, are key components of these ecological studies.
+Understanding the effects of farming practices (i.e. tillage, cover crops, pesticide use), on nematode predators and biocontrol agents, and the extent to which they contribute to nematode-suppressive soils, are key components of these ecological studies.
+Nematode suppressive soils are soils where nematodes do not increase to damaging levels because of biological, physical, or chemical soil characteristics.
+We will attempt to asses the effect of farming practices on nematode suppression.
+As an example mulching or no-tillage can have an effect of increasing soil moisture and increasing fungi that might be pathogenic to nematodes.
+Certain cover crops can also suppress nematodes by being poor or non-host among several other benefits.

 Objective 3: Detection, diagnosis and management of new and emerging nematode pests and pathogens